coala/documentation/Developers/Newcomers_Guide.rst

 Of course, the order is not important, although, we recommend you to start with a ``newcomer`` issue, end with a ``low`` issue, and review other PRs in the meantime!

+This is a step-based guide that will help you get your first contribution at coala, making you familiar with the work flow!

 For more information about Pull Requests, keep reading!